Vlasovets/OA-MPRA-data-analysis/README.md

 # MPRAsnakeflow tutorial for the IGVF MPRA workshop

-This github contains example data for running MPRAsnakeflow.
+This repository contains example data for running MPRAsnakeflow.
 The resulting files will be analyzed during the workshop.
 This tutorial can be run in advance at home.

 ## Introduction